YottaDB/YDBDoc/MessageRecovery/errors.rst

 TRIGINVCHSET
 ----------------

-TRIGINVCHSET, Trigger tttt for global gggg was created with CHSET=cccc which is different from the current $ZCHSET of this process
+TRIGINVCHSET, Trigger tttt for global ^gggg was created with CHSET=cccc which is different from the current $ZCHSET of this process

 Trigger/Run Time Error: TRIGINVCHSET occurs when a process invokes a trigger on a global using a $ZCHSET that is different from the $ZCHSET used at the time of loading the first trigger on that global.
 YottaDB implicitly uses the $ZCHSET of the first trigger on a global to invoke all triggers on that global.
 Note that tttt is the name of the first trigger on the global gggg-not necessarily the name of the trigger being invoked. cccc is the $ZCHSET of the process at the time of loading tttt on global gggg.